zzalscv2/VirtualFluids/docs/pages/coding-guidelines/Source-Files.md

 MyClass.h, MyClass.cpp
 ```

-Makes it easy to nd the associated files of a given class.
-An obvious exception is template classes that must be both declared and defined inside a .h file.
+Makes it easy to find the associated files of a given class.
+An obvious exception are template classes that must be both declared and defined inside a .h file.

 ## All definitions should reside in source files.